miloliveira/poly-client/README.md

   - Why was this project challenging and therefore a really good learning experience?
     > I have been trying to implement interesting features and use other resources that I had never worked with before.
   - What tools did I use to implement this project?
     >I used the Create-React-App command to set the baseline of the project; Also, I used Redux-toolkit to manage global state, and other NPM packages, such as Material UI, StyledComponents and React-Time-Ago.
+MongoDb was the chosen DB to work with.